Shop Subscribe

 The Royal Road

 In 2010, when Apple co-founder Steve Jobs was asked by a journalist if his children loved the newly-released iPad, the tech-guru responded, “They haven’t used it.
 We limit how much technology our kids use at home.”
-How to strike a balance between digital and non-digital activities is a controversial topic.
-All parents approach parenting differently; for every father who puts strict limits on his children’s screen time, saying devices negatively effect their social development and attention span, there’s a mother who has a more relaxed approach to technology, claiming tablets and apps inspire her children to draw and create.
-Even amongst professionals screen time is a divisive issue.
+Striking a balance between digital and non-digital activities is a controversial topic.
+All parents approach parenting differently; for every father who puts strict limits on his children’s screen time, saying devices negatively affect their social development and attention span, there’s a mother who has a more relaxed approach to technology, claiming tablets and apps inspire her children to draw and create.
+Even amongst professionals, screen time is a divisive issue.
 The American Academy of Pediatrics suggests no screen time for the first two years of life; after that, it recommends no more than one or two hours a day.
 Waldorf schools, on the other hand, exclude screen time before the age of 12.

 Interacting with the World

 Tech products are designed to catch and keep people’s attention, but the world is a far more engaging place than a laptop or tablet.
-In Stanley Greenspan’s novel, “The Growth of the Mind,” the professor of Psychiatry, Behavioral Science, and Pediatrics explains how we learn when we’re children through our emotional interactions with the world.
+In Stanley Greenspan’s novel “The Growth of the Mind,” the professor of Psychiatry, Behavioral Science, and Pediatrics explains how we learn as children through our emotional interactions with the world.
 Computer-aided attention dulls the senses, which in turn affects a child’s emotional interactions with the world.
 In other words, children no longer see the puffy, white clouds or smell freshly mowed grass, tomato plants, and clean sheets flapping in the wind on a summer day.

 Tagged With: At-Home Learning